 Urinary Tract

-The urinary tract is the body drainage system for eliminating urine from the body.
+The urinary tract is the body’s drainage system for eliminating urine from the body.
 Urine consists of waste and extra fluid.
 All parts of the urinary system must be healthy and function properly to allow normal urination.
 The urinary tract includes 2 kidneys, 2 ureters, a bladder, and a urethra.

 The urinary system is divided into two parts:

-• the upper urinary system which includes the kidneys and ureters;
+• The upper urinary system, which includes the kidneys and ureters

 It is also known as the renal system.
 It produces, stores, and removes urine – the fluid excreted by the kidneys.
 Urine is produced by the kidneys by filtering wastes and extra water from the blood.
 Urine then moves from the kidneys through the ureters to the bladder.
 The urinary system is also responsible for regulating blood volume and blood pressure, controlling electrolyte and metabolite levels, and regulating blood pH.